imseano/pdf-viewer-project/README.md

 open_file() -- Allows the user to choose a PDF file to open.
 It is initially set to the current working directory that the pdf_gui.py is in, but the user can navigate elsewhere if the PDF file they want to open is in another location.

+close_file() -- Allows the user to close the file.
+Essentially, it clears information on the PDF file details and removing the pages that can be displayed in the GUI so that we have a clean slate.

 display_page() -- Displays a page of the opened PDF file in the window.
 Displays the page based on the current page number and zoom level.
 Uses load_image() and update_page_label().

 previous_page() -- Goes to the previous page by decrementing the page number and using display_page().